druce/druce.github.io/_posts/2017-01-12-why-do-tech-folks-identify-as-libertarian-and-further-strange-musings.md

 It just couldn’t be
 And only a fool would say that _ [Steely Dan](https://www.youtube.com/watch?v=YTt-URVOYos)*

+*Whoever wishes a market to be free,
+Wants what ne'er was, nor is, nor e'er shall be. [after Alexander Pope](https://www.brainyquote.com/quotes/alexander_pope_140911)*

 Here’s a ramble that’s been hanging in my drafts for a while: _Why do so many tech folks identify as libertarian?
 What do they mean?
 Is politics ripe for tech disruption?_ It’s a brand new year, and all old posts must go!

 Now, I tend to lean, as the cliché goes, socially liberal, fiscally conservative, market-oriented.
 So I have an affinity for libertarian thinking.
 Libertarians emphasize human rights, think outside the box and reason from first principles.
 I love that.